For more info, contact:

 - Doctor of Philoshophy (PHD)

 - Master of Science in Electrical Engineering (MSEE)

 - Master of Computer and Systems Engineering (MSCSE)

 Click here to check for current courses offered by the ECE dept as well as the University of Houston.

-Click the link to check the minimum number of semester credit hours needed for US/International students: http://www.egr.uh.edu/graduate/.
+Click this link to check the minimum number of semester credit hours needed for US/International students.

-Be aware that courses taken for personal enrichment will not be counted towards degree plan, and must be approved by the advisor and the director of graduate studies prior to enrollment.
-Enrichment hours will not be counted towards the total number of hours when assistantship is being received.
+Be aware that courses taken for personal enrichment will not be counted towards the degree plan and must be approved by the advisor and the Director of Graduate Studies prior to enrollment.
+Enrichment hours cannot be used towards the required total number of hours when an assistantship is being received.

 Curricular Practical Training (CPT)